Nicasso/giphy-favourites/README.md

 # Giphy Favourites [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE.md)

 I am always sending a lot of Giphys throughout the day to communication with my colleagues and friends.
 So over there years I've created a proper list of Giphy favourites that currently contains about 400+ Giphys.
-Quickly and efficiently navigating through my favourites was a bit of a pain due to the lazy loading Giphy uses, therefore I decided to create this little tool to help me out and communicate my favourite Giphys a more efficient manner.
+Quickly and efficiently navigating through my favourites was a bit of a pain due to the lazy loading Giphy uses, therefore I decided to create this little tool to help me out and communicate my favourite Giphys in a more efficient manner.

 Since this started out as a personal project, it's not some kind of state-of-the-art tool.
 I kept it simple.